 All manuscripts submitted for Special Issues and Forums undergo the regular peer-review process and are expected to adhere to the standards of the journal.
 Inclusion in a group submission does not guarantee that any given manuscript will be accepted.
 However, when published together in a special issue or Forum, the power of the topic and the diverse perspectives and studies contained within is enhanced.

 Special Issues are published in between regularly scheduled issues after the first such issue of a volume.
-Research Forums and Clinical Forums (see the listing of forums by journal) will continue to be published within the already-scheduled issues.
+Research Forums and Clinical Forums will continue to be published within the already-scheduled issues.
 Articles that are part of a larger group submission are not typically released in the Newly Published collections but instead are released all at once in the form of a Special Issue or a Forum (either a Research Forum or a Clinical Forum).
 Whether to hold articles for release as part of a group is determined by the editor-in-chief of a journal.

 Special Issue and Forum Policies